akeneo/pim-api-docs/content/rest-api/filter.md

 You can filter the attributes by their update date.

-Below is the operator allowed to filter on this property, as well as the corresponding type of value expected in the `search` query parameter.
+Below you will find the operator allowed to filter on this property, as well as the corresponding type of value required in the `search` query parameter.

 :::info
 Please note that dates should follow the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).